tlienart/LiveServer.jl/README.md

 ### Serve docs

-A derived function from `serve` that will be convenient to Julia package developpers is `servedocs` which runs `Documenter` along with `LiveServer` to render your docs and will track and render any modifications to your docs.
+`servedocs` is a convenience function that runs `Documenter` along with `LiveServer` to watch your doc files for any changes and render them in your browser when modifications are detected.
-This can make docs development significantly easier.

 Assuming you are in `directory/to/YourPackage.jl` and that you have a `docs/` folder as prescribed by [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl), just run: